k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 The following settings should be populated for each record:

 - **interface_name** — the interface name defined in the TDM project implementation.
 - **schema_name** — the DB schema.
-Can be populated either with:
+Can be populated with either of the following options:
   - Schema name
   - From TDM V9.3.1 onwards, the schema name can also be populated with the Global name.
-Add a `@` sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
+Add a `@` sign before and after the Global name to indicate that the schema name should be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
-Populating the schema with a Global is useful when different environments have different schema names.
+Using a Global to populate the schema is useful when different environments have different schema names.

 - **table_name** — populated with the table name.
 If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** — populated with the customized extract flow.